apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 changes will *not* be rolled back.
 In this case, an error message will be logged.

+### Versioning

+S3Guard tables are created with a version marker, an entry with the primary key and child entry of `../VERSION`; the use of a relative path guarantees that it will not be resolved.

+#### Versioning policy.

+1. The version number of an S3Guard table will only be incremented when an incompatible change is made to the table structure —that is, the structure has changed so that it is no longer readable by older versions, or because it has added new mandatory fields which older versions do not create.
+1. The version number of S3Guard tables will only be changed by incrementing the value.
+1. Updated versions of S3Guard MAY continue to support older version tables.
+1. If an incompatible change is made such that existing tables are not compatible, then a means shall be provided to update existing tables.
+For example: an option in the Command Line Interface, or an option to upgrade tables during S3Guard initialization.

+*Note*: this policy does not indicate any intent to upgrade table structures in an incompatible manner.
+The version marker in tables exists to support such an option if it ever becomes necessary, by ensuring that all S3Guard client can recognise any version mismatch.

+#### Error: `S3Guard table lacks version marker.`

+The table which was intended to be used as a S3guard metadata store does not have any version marker indicating that it is a S3Guard table.

+It may be that this is not a S3Guard table.

+* Make sure that this is the correct table name.
+* Delete the table, so it can be rebuilt.

+#### Error: `Database table is from an incompatible S3Guard version`

+This indicates that the version of S3Guard which created (or possibly updated) the database table is from a different version that that expected by the S3A client.

+This error will also include the expected and actual version numbers.

+If the expected version is lower than the actual version, then the version of the S3A client library is too old to interact with this S3Guard-managed bucket.
+Upgrade the application/library.

+If the expected version is higher than the actual version, then the table itself will need upgrading.

 ## Testing S3Guard

 The basic strategy for testing S3Guard correctness consists of: